mandajzk/MyUsers/sql/README.md

 This is just a simple breakdown of the sql syntax to add a users table with a couple test users.

-The syntax for the table breaks down as follows:
+The syntax for the table's fields breaks down as follows:

 - user_id is an integer field and your primary key.
 - user_name is a 16 digit varchar field and this is the username field.